 To understand how the horse is being used (discipline(s) and current training program);

 To understand how the horse will be used (discipline(s) and intensity) going forward.

 *If you think your horse's lameness or symptoms are more visible (or are worse) under saddle, please bring your tack and helmet so that you can ride your horse.

-Front Range Equine then does an examination of the horse, employing various diagnostic imaging to identify the root cause of the problem.
-We then review our diagnosis and recommended treatment or rehabilitation program with you and your primary veterinarian.
+Our Front Range Equine Performance team then does an examination of the horse, employing various diagnostic imaging to identify the root cause of the problem.
+We then review our diagnosis and recommended treatment or rehabilitation program with you, and your primary veterinarian.